 - Create plans for bringing in students outside and where to locate them if contaminated (away from others), including discussing if/how you would have contaminated individuals shower and put on second set of stored clothes.
 Remember to have a procedure to shut down HVAC system as soon as possible, and discuss backup heating for winter and related other concerns.
 Custodial and maintenance staff should be a part of the school’s crisis planning and response team.

-A significant amount of discussion has evolved around having duct tape and plastic to seal windows, vents, doorways and related areas A number of officials have recommended having duct tape and plastic to cover windows and to seal off Shelter-in-Place areas.
-In the worst possible scenario and under the proper conditions, this is an extra resource schools may wish to have available.
-However, a number of school and safety officials have appropriately expressed concern about an over-emphasis being placed on this strategy.
+- Remember the buzz about duct tape to seal circulation area?
+A number of school and safety officials have appropriately expressed concern about an over-emphasis being placed on this strategy.
 In particular, several school officials have stated that reviews of air circulation needs have suggested that individuals sheltered in areas designated for Shelter-in-Place in their schools would have a limited amount of air over a number of hours to survive under conditions where HVAC was shut down, areas sealed off, etc. Schools should consider this issue, evaluate their own unique environment and plan accordingly.
 No school should look at duct tape and plastic as a single, cure-all panacea for emergency planning.
-Schools may wish to prepare "Shelter-in-Place" kit materials in advance.
-This might include battery-operated AM/FM radios; flashlights with fresh batteries; bottled water and adequate food supply; towels; candles; matches; first-aid kit; medicines for students who normally have them at school; charged batteries for cell phones for school's crisis team; personal cleaning supplies and hand sanitizers; etc. Again, schools wishing to include duct tape and plastic for extreme situations may wish to do so if it is viewed in context and as a part of a broader preparedness plan.
+Schools may wish to prepare “Shelter-in-Place” kit materials in advance.
+This might include battery-operated AM/FM radios; flashlights with fresh batteries; bottled water and adequate food supply; towels; candles; matches; first-aid kit; medicines for students who normally have them at school; charged batteries for cell phones for school’s crisis team; personal cleaning supplies and hand sanitizers; etc.

 - Confer with HAZMAT (hazardous materials) officials, fire, emergency medical, law enforcement, emergency management, and other local, county, and/or state officials to establish specific response and prevention protocols, and to educate your school faculty, staff, crisis teams, and community on biological and chemical terrorism issues.